EFanZh/efanzh.github.io/_posts/2016-06-09-fix-adobe-acrobat-reader-start-menu-icon.md

 ---
-title: Fix Adobe Acrobat Reader DC start menu icon
 ---

+# Fix Adobe Acrobat Reader DC start menu icon

 For many years, I keep finding the icon of different versions of Adobe Reader in the start menu somehow became wrong.
 Now, finally, I’m able to solve this annoying problem.